 - B3.1 Mitosis and the cell cycle: - a.
-Know and understand that the cell cycle includes interphase (the cell grows and DNA is copied) and mitosis (division leading to two daughter cells that have the same number of chromosomes so are genetically identical to each other and the parental cell). - b.
-Know and understand the role of mitosis in growth by increasing cell numbers, repair of tissues, replacement of worn out cells and asexual reproduction. - c.
-Understand that cancer is the result of changes in cells that lead to uncontrolled growth and division.
+Know and understand that the mitotic cell cycle includes interphase (involving cell growth and DNA replication) and mitosis (involving one cell division leading to two daughter cells which are genetically identical to each other and to the parental cell).

-B3.2 Meiosis and the cell cycle:

-- a.
-Know and understand the cell cycle includes interphase (the cell grows and DNA is copied) and meiosis (division that produces daughter cells, known as gametes, in which the chromosome number is halved from diploid to haploid so they have a single set of chromosomes).
-Each daughter cell will be genetically different. - b.
-Know and understand the role of meiosis in reducing the chromosome number and that the full chromosome complement is restored at fertilisation.

-B3.3 Asexual and sexual reproduction:
+- b.
+Know and understand the importance of mitosis in the growth of an organism: specifically, its roles in increasing the number of cells, repairing tissues, replacing cells and asexual reproduction. - c.
+Know and understand that cancer is the result of changes in cells, including mutations, that lead to uncontrolled cell division. - B3.2 Meiosis and the cell cycle: - a.
+Know and understand that the meiotic cell cycle includes interphase (involving cell growth and DNA replication) and meiosis (involving two cell divisions leading to four daughter cells, each with a single copy of each chromosome). - b.
+Know and understand the role of meiosis in producing genetically different haploid gametes so that the zygote (fertilised egg cell) produced at fertilisation is diploid. - B3.3 Asexual and sexual reproduction: - a.

-- a.
 Know and understand that asexual reproduction involves one parent and that offspring are genetically identical when no mutations occur. - b.
-Know and understand that sexual reproduction involves two parents and that offspring are genetically different in relation to each other and the parents, leading to (increased) variation.

-B3.4 Sex determination:
+Know and understand that sexual reproduction involves two parents and that offspring are genetically different in relation to each other and the parents, leading to (increased) variation. - B3.4 Sex determination: - a.

-- a.
 Know that, in most mammals including humans, females are XX and males are XY. - b.
-Be able to establish the sex and ratio of offspring using genetic diagrams.
+Analyse genetic data and diagrams to establish the sex and ratio of offspring.